 But here's what sets Costa Rica apart from some other retirement destinations:

 With all this, it's no surprise that Costa Ricans are, in fact, the happiest people in the world.

 That's according to sociologists from the Happy Planet Index who say Costa Ricans "report the highest life satisfaction and have the second-highest average life expectancy of the Americas (second only to Canada)."

 Costa Rica offers a surprisingly low cost of living.

-➜ Retired expat couples in Costa Rica tell us they can easily and comfortably live on a budget of about $1,750 a month…sometimes less…and that often includes their monthly rent payment.
+➜ Retired expat couples in Costa Rica say they can easily and comfortably live on a budget of about $1,950 a month…sometimes less…and that includes their monthly rent and health plan.

 Yes, there are some communities that are more affordable than others.
 I've already mentioned that in some places real estate costs are lower than others…not because they're less desirable, but because they're not on the tourist path.
 You'll find the same great beaches and mountain views, but at a far lower cost…

 And of course, there are some tips and tricks that, once you know about them, can help greatly reduce your overall expenses.